fbpx

 YOUR CHILD’S SUCCESS IS OUR SUCCESS

-MIWAKO SAKABAYASHI, FOUNDER
+MIWAKO SAKABAYASHI, TEACHER AND FOUNDER

 Lovingly known as Sensei Miwako (‘sensei’ means ‘teacher’ in Japanese), Miwako grew up in her native country of Japan with the Abacus.
 When she first put her hand to a heavenly bead at age 7, her path was set.
 At the age of 12, she placed third in Japan’s National Abacus Competition, and her Abacus math accomplishments as an adult garnered a prestigious position in Japan’s banking industry.